The Ashes: Urn

 Seeing Barlow and Bates with the urn, the urn;

 And the rest coming home with the urn.

-In February 1883, just before the disputed Fourth Test, a velvet bag made by Mrs Mrs Ann Fletcher, the daughter of Captain Joseph Hines Clarke and Marion Wright, both of Dublin, was given to Bligh to contain the urn.
+In February 1883, just before the disputed Fourth Test, a velvet bag made by Mrs Ann Fletcher, the daughter of Captain Joseph Hines Clarke and Marion Wright, both of Dublin, was given to Bligh to contain the urn.
 During Darnley's lifetime there was little public knowledge of the urn, and no record of a published photograph exists before 1921.
 The Illustrated London News published this photo in January 1921 (as shown).
 When Darnley died in 1927 his widow presented the urn to the Marylebone Cricket Club and that was the key event in establishing the urn as the physical embodiment of the legendary ashes.
 MCC first displayed the urn in the Long Room and since 1953 in the MCC Cricket Museum at Lord's.
 MCC's wish for it to be seen by as wide a range of cricket enthusiasts as possible has led to its being mistaken for an official trophy.
 It is in fact a private memento, and for this reason it is never awarded to either England or Australia, but is kept permanently in the MCC Cricket Museum where it can be seen together with the specially made red and gold velvet bag with the scorecard of the 1882 match.

-Because the urn itself is so delicate, it has been allowed to travel to Australia only twice.
+Because the urn itself is so delicate, it has been allowed to travel to Australia on only three occasions.
 The first occasion was in 1988 for a museum tour as part of the Australian Bicentenary celebrations; the second was for the 2006–07 Ashes series.
 The urn arrived on 17 October 2006, going on display at the Museum of Sydney.
 It then toured other Australian states, with the final appearance at the Tasmanian Museum and Art Gallery on 21 January 2007.

+Between December 2019 and February 2020, the Ashes Urn was on display at the State Library of Victoria, Melbourne, Australia as part of the Velvet, Iron, Ashes exhibition.

 In the 1990s, given Australia's long dominance of the Ashes and the popular acceptance of the Darnley urn as "the Ashes", the idea was mooted that the victorious team should be awarded the urn as a trophy and allowed to retain it until the next series.
 As its condition is fragile and it is a prized exhibit at Lord's Cricket Museum, the MCC would not agree.
 Furthermore, in 2002, Bligh's great-great-grandson Lord Clifton, then-heir apparent to the earldom of Darnley, argued that the Ashes urn should not be returned to Australia because it belonged to his family and was given to the MCC only for safe keeping.